simonespa/glut-examples/README.md

-# GLUT Examples
+# GLUT Playground

-GLUT - The OpenGL Utility Toolkit.
+A playground for GLUT - The OpenGL Utility Toolkit.